 MyCrowd QA Review: Website Usability Testing Scam

-One really unique thing about MyCrowd is they treat it more as a game then working and providing feedback.
-They go with the theme of scavenger hunt, where you’re testing websites and apps to find bugs.
+One unique thing about MyCrowd is they treat it more as a game than working and providing feedback.
+They go with the theme of a a scavenger hunt, where you’re testing websites and apps to find bugs.

-MyCrowd QA does feature a different pay scale then the rest of the industry, so make sure to pay close attention to that portion of the review.
+MyCrowd QA does feature a different pay scale than the rest of the industry, so make sure to pay close attention to that portion of the review.

 How Does MyCrowd QA Work?

-As mentioned above, MyCrowd is a bit different then most usability testing sites.
+As mentioned above, MyCrowd is a bit different than most usability testing sites.
 Instead of a series of tasks to be completed, you’ll be looking for bugs within websites and apps.

 Also instead of getting paid a flat rate, usually $10 per test, you’ll only get paid if you’re the first person to find a bug within an app.